UbuntuBudgie/budgie-extras/README.md

  - Budgie Quickchar (needs the extras daemon as a runtime dependency)
  - Budgie Window Previews (needs the extras daemon as a runtime dependency)
  - Budgie Shuffler (needs the extras daemon as a runtime dependency)
+ - Budgie Hotcorners (needs shuffler daemon as a runtime dependency for full functionality)

  ## Installation